 Students accepted onto programmes requiring regulated activity will be required to complete an annual self-declaration to confirm that they have not received any police reprimands, warnings, cautions or convictions since the last DBS check or declaration.
-However, the expectation is that students will inform the University immediately rather than waiting until a declaration is requested.
 Students who subsequently receive one of these will be considered under the Professional Suitability Policy and Procedure.